shaked32003/chatbot-with-Transformer/README.md

 The choice of the model was due to educational reasons and due to suitability for the task:

 * In the study pan, this model included a number of points from different models such as the ResNet model in the decoder and encoder stages and of course FC in the feed forward stages Something that gave experience and understanding in the implementation of a variety of pitches in the various models
+Moreover, the world of transformers is moving towards a revolution in the world of artificial intelligence and it was important for me to experiment with a model that is considered current (2022)
 * In terms of adaptation to the task,It was clear that the model I would need for the task was from the RNN family.
 Transforner model could perform the NLP task with a high probability of success due to its many advantages such as the non-dependence during the training between the words, which could prevent the problem of the gradient vanishing during the training

 In the particular case of the chatbot task - if we look at the data we can see that some sentences include quite a few words such as "Thank God!
 If I had to hear one more story about your coiffure..." when my hypothesis (not verified) was that in a model based on LSTM I would have more difficulty in the optimization stages and thus even poor performance